TOP

 Landscape with Argonauts, inspired by Wasteland and Ezra Pound, “presupposes the catastrophes, on which humanity is working”.

-Müller’s harsh, dry, violent and poetic, political and oniric, words become for me a simulacrum of sound and visual visions that are open to multiple interpretations.
-Like the “Yugoslav dream,” which is for me, born in Yugoslavia in the mid-1980s, a springboard of connections to the fratricidal war that followed; unfortunately not at all distant from the conflicts of our present.
+Müller’s harsh, dry, violent and poetic, political and oniric, words become a simulacrum of sound and visual visions that are open to multiple interpretations.
+Placed in a special spatial-sound dimension, they embrace the audience in a barely visible scene, a world that leaves room almost exclusively for the imaginative power of the sense of hearing.

 – Agata Tomšič / ErosAntEros

-Black-dark-assolute and yellow-gold-sun, will be the protagonists of a visual installation where light is dosed with the very smallest amounts to leave the preponderant role to the sound dimension.
+Black-dark-assolute and yellow-gold-sun, are the protagonists of a visual device where light is dosed with the very smallest amounts to leave the preponderant role to the sound dimension.
 A dark and implicit homage to the mosaic works of Ravenna, the source of inspiration for Klimt’s fatal women and Burri’s tactile paintings, contemporary icons where the sacred and the profane meet, as in the origins of Empress Theodora, like Medea coming from the regions bordering the Black Sea.
-The only other element: the red of blood.

 text Heiner Müller